Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Discussion

 In this work we assume that if a method appears in a large portion of samples in a family, it can be considered harmful or it could potentially be used maliciously by most of the members of a family.
 As part of our future work, we are planning to \textit{taint} all common methods that appear frequently in top ranked apps in Google Play.
+This way, we could study how common libraries are invoked by malware.
 We also want to leverage on existing knowledge about piggybacked pairs of raiders and carriers to also taint methods that appear to be common~\cite{chen2015finding,li2017understanding}.
 In this case, common methods would reveal those software fragments that belong to the carrier as opposed to what we do in our paper.
 Tainted methods could also be used to elaborate on the aforementioned concept of \emph{functional peers} to provide stronger guarantees of the software provenance in repackaged malware.
-All in all, this information can help to provide a notion of risk, where behaviors that appear mostly in riders and are never seen in goodware should be considered highly risky and vice versa.
+This information can help to provide a notion of risk, where behaviors that appear mostly in riders and are never seen in goodware should be considered highly risky and vice versa.